The problem

 Seed the graph with a real starting point

-Drop in a domain, host, IP, URL, repo, username, company, or other entity and treat it as the root of an investigation rather than a row in a table.
+Drop in a domain, host, IP, URL, repo, username, company, or other entity and treat it as the root of a graph, not a row in a table.

 Expand outward with targeted collectors